This article is part of our Travel Business Startup Guide—a curated list of articles to help you plan, start, and grow your travel business!

 This is the first step to determining your travel business’s brand strategy—determining who you are.
 We’ve gone in-depth on how to build a memorable brand for your business, so check out the articles below for more information on branding.

-Resources to help you brand your travel agency:
+Resources to help you brand your travel business:

 - The Definitive Guide to Building a Brand

 - Who Are You: Day 1 of the Big Brand Challenge